Filefabrik/bootraiser/README.md

 # Bootraiser

 Booting Utility for Laravel custom Packages

+### Features

+* Bootraiser saves you all the boilerplate required for a Laravel package.
+* Bootraiser can be easily integrated into existing packages.

 If you write your own Laravel packages, parts of your package usually have to be booted in Laravel.

 This can sometimes cost an unnecessary amount of time.

 Filefabrik-Bootraiser provides you with all important Laravel boot methods immediately and without much configuration effort.
 It is also quite cool if the Laravel “publish” methods are supported so that views|translations|config overrides can be published later.

 * github-project: https://github.com/Filefabrik/bootraiser
 * packagist.org: https://packagist.org/packages/filefabrik/bootraiser